apbryant/udacity-data-analyst-nanodegree/project4/README.md

 # Overview

-In this project I conducted exploratory data analysis on a dataset of chemical properties and quality of red wines.
+In this project I wrangled OpenStreetMap data of Santiago, Chile, created an SQL database with it, and then analyzed the data using SQL queries.